kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 <code>rinex2snr tggo00deu 2022 234 -archive bfg -orb rapid -samplerate 15</code>

-You will need a password for the BFG archive which is available upon request.
+You will need a password for the BFG archive.
+This is available upon request by sending an e-mail to gnss@bafg.de.
+You will only need to enter the password once as <code>gnssrefl</code> will save it to your local system.
 While you can also find TGGO data at SONEL, it will likely be the 30 second data which is not as useful as the 15 second data.

 ### First evaluation of the data for TGGO